QuinnQ/Self_driving_car/Project2/README.md

 ![alt text](./plots/imageVisualize.png)

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
+#### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the fourth code cell of the IPython notebook.
 Here is the image we have before preprocessing:

 ![alt text](./plots/imageVisualize.png)

-As a first step, I decided to convert the images to grayscale because grayscale image have
+As a first step, I decided to convert the images to grayscale because grayscale image can remove the image noise.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling.

 ![alt text](./plots/preprocess_visualize.png)

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data use the formula:
+X = (X - 128.) / 128.
+because I want to make all image array values fall within the range -1 to 1.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)